usethesource/rascal/src/org/rascalmpl/courses/Rascal/Expressions/ConcreteSyntax/ConcreteSyntax.md

 #### Benefits

 * Easy notation for complex structures
+* The leading Nonterminal always scopes the right parser to run.
+* Source-to-source transformations are easy with concrete syntax patterns.

 #### Pitfalls

-*  Since Rascal currently has no type-checker, the disambiguation of concrete syntax fragments is done heuristically which may lead to surprises.
-*  The disambiguation of embedded concrete syntax fragments may change in the near future.